Henry Cavendish, 2nd Duke of Newcastle

-Henry Cavendish, 2nd Duke of Newcastle-upon-Tyne, KG, PC (24 June 1630 – 26 July 1691), styled Lord Henry Cavendish until 1659, and Viscount Mansfield from 1659, was an English politician who sat in the House of Commons from 1660 to 1676, and then inherited the dukedom.
+Henry Cavendish, 2nd Duke of Newcastle upon Tyne, KG, PC (24 June 1630 – 26 July 1691), styled Lord Henry Cavendish until 1659 and Viscount Mansfield from 1659 to 1676, was an English politician.
+He sat in the House of Commons from 1660 until 1676, when he inherited the dukedom.

+Life and career

-Cavendish was the only surviving son of William Cavendish, 1st Duke of Newcastle and his first wife, Elizabeth Basset.
+Cavendish was the only surviving son of William Cavendish, 1st Duke of Newcastle, and his first wife, Elizabeth Basset.
 His maternal grandparents were William Basset and Judith Austen, daughter of Thomas Austen.

-After the Restoration of the Monarchy he was appointed Master of the Robes (June 1660–62) and a Gentleman of the Bedchamber (1662–68).
+After the Restoration of the Monarchy, he was appointed Master of the Robes (June 1660–62) and a Gentleman of the Bedchamber (1662–68).
 In April 1660, Lord Mansfield was elected Member of Parliament (MP) for Derbyshire in the Convention Parliament.
 He was elected MP for Northumberland in 1661 for the Cavalier Parliament.

-In 1676 he inherited the title of Duke of Newcastle and the family seats of Welbeck Abbey, Bolsover Castle and Nottingham Castle on the death of his father and was invested a Knight of the Garter in 1677.

-He died in 1691, leaving no surviving male heir and thus the dukedom became extinct.
+In 1676, he inherited the title of Duke of Newcastle and the family seats of Welbeck Abbey, Bolsover Castle and Nottingham Castle on the death of his father and was invested a Knight of the Garter in 1677.
+He died in 1691, leaving no surviving male heir, and thus the dukedom became extinct.
 Welbeck Abbey and other East Midlands estates passed to his favourite daughter Margaret, who had married John Holles, for whom the dukedom was recreated in 1694.
 The bequest was unsuccessfully contested by Cavendish's other daughters.